tommybernaciak/catched-error-message/README.md

 ## Why

-Because you would like to run code as below:
+Because you would like to run the code as below:

 ```typescript
 try {